signalfx/lambda-python/README.rst

     SIGNALFX_TRACING_URL=tracing endpoint [ default: https://ingest.signalfx.com/v1/trace ]

-SIGNALFX_TRACING_URL can be used to configure a common endpoint for metrics and traces, as is the case when forwarding with the Smart Gateway.
+SIGNALFX_ENDPOINT_URL can be used to configure a common endpoint for metrics and traces, as is the case when forwarding with the Smart Gateway.
+The path :code:`/v1/traces` will automatically be added to the endpoint for traces.

 If either SIGNALFX_TRACING_URL or SIGNALFX_METRICS_URL are set, they will take precendence over SIGNALFX_ENDPOINT_URL for their respective components.